openhab/openhab-addons/addons/binding/org.openhab.binding.innogysmarthome/README.md

-# innogy SmartHome binding
+# innogy SmartHome Binding

-The binding integrates the [innogy SmartHome](http://innogy.com/smarthome) System into openHAB.
+The binding integrates the [innogy SmartHome](http://innogy.com/smarthome) system into openHAB.
 It uses the official API as provided by innogy as cloud service.
 As all status updates and commands have to go through the API, a permanent internet connection is required.
 Currently there is no API for a direct communication with the innogy SmartHome Controller (SHC).